wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 Program log: Instruction: TransferBurn
 ```

-Outbound transfers are always added into an Outbox via the `insert_into_outbox` method.
+Outbound transfers are always added to an Outbox via the `insert_into_outbox` method.
 This method checks the transfer against the configured outbound rate limit amount to determine whether the transfer should be rate limited.
-An `OutboxItem` is a Solana Account which holds details of the outbound transfer.
-If no rate limit is hit, the transfer can be released from the Outbox immediately.
-If a rate limit is hit, the transfer can only be released from the Outbox after the rate limit delay duration has expired.
+An `OutboxItem` is a Solana Account that holds details of the outbound transfer.
+The transfer can be released from the Outbox immediately if no rate limit is hit.
+The transfer can be released from the Outbox immediately unless a rate limit is hit, in which case it will only be released after the delay duration associated with the rate limit has expired.

-#### 2. Rate Limit
+#### Rate Limit

-The program checks rate limits via the `consume_or_delay` function during the transfer process.
+During the transfer process, the program checks rate limits via the `consume_or_delay` function.
 The Solana rate limiting logic is equivalent to the EVM rate limiting logic.

 If the transfer amount fits within the current capacity: